Vijay0333/GetFund-dapp/README.md

 # GetFund-dapp
-GetFund dapp is based on cowdfunding web aplication.
+GetFund Dapp is based on crowdfunding web aplication.